Engineering Design & Analysis, Ltd.

 An Affordability Solution

-The politicians' and bureaucrats' (federal, provincial, municipal) solution to the affordability "crisis" seems to be, for municipalities, to find additional revenue streams; while provincial & federal governments thoughtlessly, increase budget deficits and debt.
+The politicians' and bureaucrats' (federal, provincial, municipal) solution to the affordability "crisis" seems to be for provincial & federal governments to increase budget deficits and debt while for municipalities, to find additional revenue streams i.e., taxation by another name.
+By law, municipal governments cannot run with deficits but may tax to satisfy expenditure needs.

 Contact the author if you wish to receive the Excel (TM) app to calculate your specific situation or have questions; check the contact page.